Karma (Indian TV series)

-Karma - Koi Aa Raha Hai Waqt Badalney is an Indian superhero television series written by Subodh Chopra and directed by Pavan S Kaul.
-The show aired on Star Plus from 20 August 2004 to 11 February 2005.
+Karma – Koi Aa Raha Hai Waqt Badalney is an Indian superhero television series written by Subodh Chopra and directed by Pavan S Kaul.
+The show aired on StarPlus from 20 August 2004 to 11 February 2005.
 It was the first ever action-thriller show from the Balaji Telefilms.

-Karma involves the battle between good and evil as the titular superhero faced off against demonic evil.
-The main cast of the show was Siddharth Choudhary in the titular role of Karma, Riva Bubber and Tinnu Anand.

-The show is based in a fictitious city named panaki but it is actually has been shot in Mumbai and some other popular cities in India.

-The series was re-aired on Star Utsav and Pogo.
+Karma involves the battle between good and evil as the titular superhero faces off against demonic evil.
+The main cast of the show is Siddharth Choudhary in the title role of Karma, Riva Bubber and Tinnu Anand.
+The show is based in a fictitious city named Panaki, but was shot in Mumbai and other cities in India.
+The series re-aired on Star Utsav and Pogo.

-Earlier titled as Kalki, it was later renamed before premiere to Karma - Koi Aa Raha Hai Waqt Badalney.
-When titled as Kalki, the pilot episode was rejected by Star Plus during early 2003 after which the series was reworked as Karma.
+Earlier titled Kalki, it was later renamed before its premiere to Karma – Koi Aa Raha Hai Waqt Badalney.
+When titled as Kalki, the pilot episode was rejected by Star Plus in early 2003, after which the series was reworked as Karma.

 Plot

-Karan Kapoor (Siddharth Choudhary) is born with supernatural powers, however he is oblivious to the fact until his twenty-first birthday when his powers increase at an alarming rate.
-He discovers that he was the "chosen one" who was born to defeat evil forces of Markesh (Mohan Kapoor).
-Teaming up with Gayatri Ji (Sudha Chandran / Sonia Kapoor), he decides to finish the evil.
+Karan Kapoor is born with supernatural powers, however he is oblivious to the fact until his twenty-first birthday when his powers increase at an alarming rate.
+He discovers that he was the "chosen one" who was born to defeat evil forces of Markesh.
+Teaming up with Gayatri Ji, he decides to finish the evil.